1984 New York City Subway shooting: Subsequent developments

 In 1989, Barry Allen was charged with robbing a 58-year-old man of $54.
 In 1991, he was convicted and sentenced to 3.5 to 7 years.

 Goetz achieved celebrity status after the shooting.
 In 2001, he unsuccessfully ran for mayor of New York City; amongst other issues, Goetz advocated for a vegetarian menu in New York City schools, jails, and hospitals.
 In 2004, Goetz was interviewed by Nancy Grace on Larry King Live, where he stated his actions were good for New York City and forced the city to address crime.
 In 2005, Goetz unsuccessfully ran for public advocate; he described the subway shooting on his campaign website.
-In late 2013, Goetz was arrested for allegedly attempting to sell marijuana to an undercover police officer.
+In late 2013, Goetz was arrested and apartment searched for allegedly attempting to sell marijuana to an undercover police officer.
 After Goetz's attorney moved for dismissal on speedy-trial grounds, a judge agreed that prosecutors took 14 days too long to prosecute the case, and it was dismissed in September 2014.
+Goetz said after court, "I think an individual in this instance is under an obligation to throw as much sand in the mechanism as they can."

 In 2023, African-American civil rights leader Al Sharpton and former assistant district attorney Mark Bederow compared the Goetz case to the killing of Jordan Neely.

 In popular culture

-Bernie Goetz is briefly mentioned in Billy Joel's 1989 song "We Didn't Start The Fire".
+Bernie Goetz is mentioned in Billy Joel's 1989 song "We Didn't Start the Fire".

+In the 30 Rock episode "Subway Hero", Jack refers to Dennis Duffy as "the greatest New Yorker since Bernie Goetz".

-The protagonist (the Joker) of the 2019 film Joker is partly inspired by Goetz.
-Todd Phillips, who wrote, produced and directed the film, grew up in New York City and claimed to remember the 1984 subway shooting from his youth.
+The protagonist of the 2019 film Joker is partly inspired by Goetz.
+Todd Phillips, who wrote, produced and directed the film, grew up in New York City and remembered the 1984 subway shooting from his youth.

 The board game The Subway Vigilante was inspired by the shooting, and sold 40,000 copies.